TinyCrayon/TinyCrayon-iOS-SDK/README.md

 The MIT license

 ## Terms of use
-By using TinyCrayon SDK, you agree to keep the banner ad embedded in TCMaskView fully viewable and clickable to the customers.
+By using TinyCrayon SDK, you agree to keep the banner ad embedded in TCMaskView fully viewable and clickable to the users.